Delightful Adventures

 Next, you’ll divide the muffin batter into 12 equal portions in your muffin pan.
 I like to use a scoop for dividing the batter, this is the one I have.
 It’s actually an ice cream scoop but it doubles as a great muffin scoop, as well!

-The third step you see below, sprinkling each muffin with turbinado sugar, is optional, but it does add a nice crunch to the muffins.
+The third step you see below, sprinkling each muffin with turbinado sugar, is optional, but it does add a nice crunch and sparkle to the muffins.

 Second sequence of steps needed to make dairy free strawberry muffins.